Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Discussion

-In recent years, several cosmological hydrodynamical galaxy formation models have studied the impact of dust on the evolution of galaxies, including galaxy chemical enrichment and dust mass evolution \citep[e.g.][]{mckinnon_2016, choban_2022_fire, dicesare_2022, lewis_2022_dustier} and the effect of dust on the radiative properties of galaxies \citep[e.g.][]{liang_lichen_2019,mushtaq_2022, shen_2022_tng, vijayan_2022}.
-The former analysis necessitates the implementation of a dust evolution model within the galaxy formation framework while the latter can be studied using post-process radiative transfer models like {\sc skirt} \citep{skirt_1, skirt_2} and {\sc powderday} \citep{powderday}.
+In recent years, several cosmological hydrodynamical galaxy formation models have studied the impact of dust on the evolution of galaxies, including galaxy chemical enrichment and dust mass evolution \citep[e.g.][]{mckinnon_2016, graziani_2020, choban_2022_fire, dicesare_2022, lewis_2022_dustier} and the effect of dust on the radiative properties of galaxies \citep[e.g.][]{liang_lichen_2019,mushtaq_2022, shen_2022_tng, vijayan_2022}.
+The former analysis necessitates the implementation of a dust evolution model within the galaxy formation framework (akin to {\sc simba}) while the latter can be studied using post-process radiative transfer models like {\sc skirt} \citep{skirt_1, skirt_2} and {\sc powderday} \citep{powderday}.
 Below we focus specifically on studies that presented dust temperature predictions for high-z galaxies.

-In \cite{liang_lichen_2019}, the authors present dust temperature predictions from the {\sc fire} suite of simulations across a range of redshifts.
+In \cite{liang_lichen_2019}, the authors present dust temperature predictions from the {\sc MassiveFIRE} suite of simulations across a range of redshifts.
 The dust emission properties were modeled with {\sc skirt} with an adopted fiducial dust-to-metals (DTM) ratio of 0.4 and includes the impact of both diffuse dust and dust in stellar birth clouds, implemented with the {\sc mappingsIII} model.
 This is in contrast to Cosmic Sands in which we neglect sub-resolution radiative transfer processes.
-They predict mass-weighted dust temperatures ranging from $\sim 20 - 40$~K for the $z=6$ galaxies, in contrast to the temperatures from Cosmic Sands which range from $30-80$~K with one galaxy at $\sim120$~K. Notably, however, the modified blackbody dust emission models the authors fit to mock photometry sampled from the {\sc skirt} SEDs struggled to reproduce the shape of the true SEDs, resulting in a large scatter in dust temperatures inferred from these fits, similar to the results for the Cosmic Sands galaxies shown in \S \ref{sec:measuring_dust_temps}.
+Focusing on the galaxies at $z=6$ (with stellar masses ranging from $10^{9} < $ M$_{\rm star} < 10^{11}$ M$_{\odot}$ and dust masses ranging from $10^{6.5} < $ M$_{\rm dust} < 10^{8}$ M$_{\odot}$), they predict mass-weighted dust temperatures ranging from $\sim 20 - 40$~K in contrast to the temperatures from Cosmic Sands which range from $30-80$~K with one galaxy at $\sim120$~K. Notably, however, the modified blackbody dust emission models the authors fit to mock photometry sampled from the {\sc skirt} SEDs struggled to reproduce the shape of the true SEDs, resulting in a large scatter in dust temperatures inferred from these fits, similar to the results for the Cosmic Sands galaxies shown in \S \ref{sec:measuring_dust_temps}.
 And though the predicted range of $z>6$ dust temperatures are different between the two simulations, they do agree that temperatures derived from modified blackbody SED fits tend to over-estimate the temperature corresponding to the peak of the FIR SED.

 While the IR luminosities and dust masses of the {\sc fire} galaxies are comparable to those of the Cosmic Sands galaxies, we note that the predicted (and directly modeled) global dust-to-metals ratio in the Cosmic Sands galaxies range from $\sim0.05-0.6$ with significant variations within each individual galaxy, in contrast to the value of $0.4$ \cite{liang_lichen_2019} assumed.
 Furthermore, the use of a the {\sc mappingsIII} model to account for dust emission in sub-resolution star forming regions can have significant impacts on the predicted dust temperatures, as we describe in \S \ref{sec:caveats}.
 Therefore, we conclude that differences in the post-processed treatment of dust emission and the treatment of the star-dust geometry/dust abundance drive the differences in the mass-weighted temperature distributions between the two models.